gkxiao/a3fe-gromacs-issue/README.md

-# a3fe-gromacs-issue
+## Low GPU Utilization
-Low GPU Utilization (1%) When a3fe enter the stage of ensemble equilibration: https://github.com/michellab/a3fe/issues/50
+Low GPU Utilization When a3fe enter the stage of ensemble equilibration: https://github.com/michellab/a3fe/issues/50
 ## Solution
 - Ensure that GROMACS is configured to support CUDA acceleration instead of OPENCL.
    Currently, the version with OPENCL acceleration does not support many interactions and can lead to errors.